 In addition, you can also reach out to the person’s circle of friends and colleagues.
 You just need to make sure that you can trust these people who could play an active role during and after the recovery process.

 Getting more people involved in the intervention can offload much of the emotional baggage you will be carrying as you try to reach out.
-Don’t hesitate to ask for help, especially from the people who are closest to the person and who are not aware of the problem.

 5. Discuss Possible Treatment Options